tahasadiki91/medical-decision-support/README.md

    To achieve this, several preprocessing and feature-selection steps were applied.

-   1. Removing Post-Transplant Variables (Data Leakage) The first step was to remove variables that describe events occurring after the transplantation, because they cannot be      used for prediction at the time of transplantation.
-Including them would introduce data leakage, meaning the model would indirectly use information about the future outcome.

-     The following variables were excluded for this reason:

-     Relapse: recurrence of the disease after transplantation

-     aGvHDIIIIV: acute graft versus host disease stage III or IV

-     extcGvHD: extensive chronic graft versus host disease

-     ANCrecovery: time to neutrophil recovery

-     PLTrecovery: time to platelet recovery

-     time_to_aGvHD_III_IV: time until severe graft versus host disease

-     These variables occur after the transplantation procedure and are therefore not appropriate predictors when estimating       survival beforehand.
+   1. Removing Post-Transplant Variables (Data Leakage)

    2. Removing Redundant Variables
       Several variables describe the same biological information in different formats.
 Keeping all of them would introduce         redundancy and multicollinearity, which can negatively affect the stability of machine learning models.
 Examples             include: